CROSS-signature/CROSS-lib-oqs/docs/LIBOQS.md

     `liboqs/.github/CODEOWNERS`
     \
     `liboqs/CONTRIBUTING.md`
+    - KAT sha256: the "single" digests are imported from `META.yml`, the "all" digest should be updated manually
+    \
+    `liboqs/tests/KATs/sig/kats.json`

 - Commit everything and push to GitHub.
 Make sure to sign every commit to liboqs with your name, by adding a line like this to the commit message:
     ```